 But here's where it gets interesting.
 Jake and Logan started filming themselves when Jake was just ten years old.

 Long before fame, long before fortune, they were already creating.
-This early creative partnership would later evolve into fierce competition – a perfect breeding ground for Jake's Type 3 tendencies.
+This early creative partnership would later evolve into fierce competition—and now, as of December 2025, into formal business partnership with Logan joining Jake's venture capital firm Anti Fund.

 Type 3s are known as "The Achievers" for good reason.
 Their core motivation is success, validation, and the admiration of others.
 While most kids were playing video games, young Jake was unknowingly laying the groundwork for an empire.